meinto/glow/README.md

 ### Close a release

-After publishing the release, you have to merge all changes made on the release branch back into `develop`.
-The following command creates a merge request of the release branch into `develop`.
+After publishing the release, you have to merge all changes made on the release branch back into the dev branch.
+The following command creates a merge request of the release branch into the dev branch.

 ```bash
 glow close